rschristopher/ischristtrue.com/src/modern-views/index.md

 And despite the abysmal failures on every front, what we can see clearly is that the 1960s were the start of a parasitism in institutions starting with academia and then into political and corporate entities.
 We now see the normalization of relativism, an assault on truth itself.
 In fact, since the 1960s this parasitism has spread globally, and noticeably accelerated.
 Every generation now feels they are at the verge of a new revolution, where their struggles will be the ones that mark the coming of something new.

-"Be on the right side of history", they'll tell you, as they imagine they are making the world a better place.
+"Be on the right side of history", they'll tell you, as they imagine they are making the world a better place, right at this pivotal moment in history.
 And yet the consequences of their actions prove the opposite even by their own naive moral standards.
-This is very much the modern view, and while it has now festered into a global parasitism, we can go even further back to find the root cause.
+This is very much the modern view, and while it has now festered into aglobal parasitism, we can go even further back to find the root cause.

 Let's consider the second world war, with concentration camps and genocide.
-Without a doubt this completely reshaped the world and was the definitive end of the old world, the beginning of the new.
+Without a doubt this completely reshaped the world and was a definitive end of the old world, the beginning of the new.
 Hundreds of millions of dead, more death than the world had ever seen in just a handful of years.
 An atomic bomb, the beginning of a nuclear arms race.
 The entirety of the 1960s counterculture seems rather insignificant compared to the second world war.
-Perhaps this is the better starting point of our modern view.
+Perhaps this is the better starting point of our modern view, a post war view.

 And yet, Hitler did not happen in a vacuum.
-The bloodshed of the 20th century was the consequence of the socialist experiments, from national socialism to communism.
+The bloodshed of the 20th century was clearly the consequence of socialist experiments, from national socialism to communism, as well as reactionary fascism.
 And thus we can trace the modern view back further; and it is here where the mad prophet Nietzsche is most apt.

 > It may be that I am the first
 > to light upon an idea which will